 The Monitoring Officer role is fulfilled by the Council's Head of Law and Democracy, who acts as guardian of the Council's constitution to ensure lawfulness, probity and fairness in Council decision making.
-The Monitoring Officer has processes for the review of legislative changes which feed into the annual review of the constitution.
+The Monitoring Cofficer has processes for the review of colegislative changes which feed into the constitution.